27rabbitlt/27rabbitlt.io/docs/posts/CPP/memory_order.md

 Wait, it's only partially true, why?

 In fact, it's possible for ARM CPU to swap the Store of `flag.store(0)` and `sharedVar++`.
 So it might happen, though with low probability, that `flag` has already been set to 0 but the shared variable hasn't been changed, thus the modification of shared variable might be covered.

-TBD: explain why it will happen on arm but won't do on x86.